Skip to content

 def fractional_knapsack(wgt: list[int], val: list[int], cap: int) -> int:

-# Create an item list, containing two properties: weight, value
+# Create item list with two attributes: weight, value

 items = [Item(w, v) for w, v in zip(wgt, val)]